ltaziri/Hackbright-FinalProject/README.md

 The goal of MakeAlong is to create an interactive experience that promotes and encouranges participants to participate in groups.
 In order to improve the user's experience, a number of javascript enhancements have been added to make interaction seamless.

 * Advanced comment handling on the group page.
 Users can input both text and photos in the comments section.
-Additionally, text is parsed through to find all of the links in the text and convert them into clickable links.
-Lastly, YouTube links are identified and rendered in an embedded iframe.
+Links in the text are parsed and converted into clickable links, and an embedded iframe preview of any YouTube links is rendered.
 All of this is done via an AJAX call that sends the comment to the database and renders it in the browser.
 ![Youtube](https://github.com/ltaziri/Hackbright-FinalProject/blob/master/static/README_Images/Youtube.gif?raw=true)